-As of September 30, 2012, we had cash, cash equivalents, and investments in marketable securities valued at approximately \$354.3 million and indebtedness of approximately \$152.0 million, including approximately \$125.0 million in senior secured notes due July 2017, \$15.2 million in capital lease obligations, and \$11.8 million of other liabilities.
-In addition, at September 30, 2012, we had a \$126.7 million liability related to the sale of future royalties.
+As of June 30, 2013, we had cash and investments in marketable securities valued at approximately \$226.9 million, of which \$25.0 million was restricted in relation to our 12.0% senior secured notes, and indebtedness of approximately \$147.7 million.
+The indebtedness includes approximately \$125.0 million in senior secured notes due July 2017, but excludes our long-term liability relating to the sale of future royalties.
 While this royalty obligation liability will not be settled in cash, we may be required to make a payment of up to \$7.0 million in 2014 if certain performance targets are not met.
 While we believe that our cash position will be sufficient to meet our liquidity requirements through at least the next 12 months, our future capital requirements will depend upon numerous unpredictable factors, including:

-- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners (e.g. naloxegol licensed to AstraZeneca); - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success, in particular, if the KODIAC development program is successful and AstraZeneca submits regulatory filings with the FDA and the European Medicines Agency for naloxegol, we will be entitled to \$95.0 million in milestone payments; - the progress, timing, cost and results of our clinical development programs in particular our Phase 3 BEACON study for NKTR-102 and our Phase 2 clinical study for NKTR-181; - the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities; - the outcome of the regulatory review process and commercial success of drug products for which we are entitled to receive royalties (e.g., Map Pharmaceutical's Levadex®); - the number of patients, enrollment criteria, primary and secondary endpoints, and the number of clinical studies required by the government health authorities in order to consider for approval our drug candidates and those of our collaboration partners; - our general and administrative expenses, capital expenditures and other uses of cash; and disputes concerning patents, proprietary rights, or license and collaboration agreements that negatively impact our receipt of milestone payments or royalties or require us to make significant payments arising from licenses, settlements, adverse judgments or ongoing royalties.
+- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners important examples include naloxegol that has been licensed to AstraZeneca, Amikacin Inhale that has been licensed to Bayer, and BAX 855 in connection with our licensing transaction with Baxter; - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success.
+In particular, on August 8, 2013, AstraZeneca agreed to submit naloxegol regulatory approval applications with the FDA and the EMA in September 2013, however, we are only entitled to the \$95.0 million milestone payments upon acceptance of the regulatory approval applications for review by those health authorities (\$70.0 million based on the FDA acceptance and \$25.0 million based on the EMA acceptance); - the progress, timing, cost and results of our clinical development programs in particular our Phase 3 BEACON study for etirinotecan pegol and our Phase 2 clinical study program for NKTR-181; - the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities; - the outcome of the regulatory review process and commercial success of drug products for which we are entitled to receive royalties (e.g., Allergan, Inc.'s LEVADEX®); - the number of patients, enrollment criteria, primary and secondary endpoints, and the number of clinical studies required by the government health authorities in order to consider for approval our drug candidates and those of our collaboration partners; - our general and administrative expenses, capital expenditures and other uses of cash; and - disputes concerning patents, proprietary rights, or license and collaboration agreements that negatively impact our receipt of milestone payments or royalties or require us to make significant payments arising from licenses, settlements, adverse judgments or ongoing royalties.